 - The Length of the Mast: Longer masts are better suited to longer boards, as you’ll get more clearance and gain more control.
 However, it also means you will need to look for deeper spots and may struggle to maintain control.

 - The Surfboard: The board that sits on top of the hydrofoil is one of the most important things to consider.
-Do you want a Longboard or a Shortboard?
-Where do you plan on surfing, what kind of waves will you ride, and what level of experience do you have?
-All of these things should be considered when choosing your board.
+Where do you plan on using your hydrofoil surfboard, what kind of waves will you ride, and what level of experience do you have?
+All of these things should be considered when choosing your hydrofoil surfboard.

 There are thousands of YouTube videos showcasing their amazing properties and delighting countless commenters in the process.

 These videos, and the unique properties of foilboards in general, have captured the attention of a new audience and are even being embraced by pro surfers.

 Foilboards are much more than a novelty and it’s likely that their popularity will continue to grow in the years to come.